AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 >
 > **Price**: Finds tutors whose price range **overlaps** with your budget / finds students whose price range **includes** the given value or range.
 > * Example: If a tutor teaches levels 2-5 and you search for level 3, that tutor will appear in the results!
+>
+> **Things to Note**
+> <br> The find command role field (tutors or students) is optional, but it must include at least one valid prefix and its corresponding field.
+>
+> Name searches require full keywords (no partials), so "Al" will not match "Alex".
+>
+>Price and level filters can include multiple ranges, e.g. `find tutors l/1-2 4-5 p/20-30 40-50` searches for tutors teaching primary 1, 2, 4 and 5 while offering a price from \$20 to \$30 and from \$40 to \$50.

 ### Getting Recommendations
 ConnectEd can recommend suitable tutors for a student (or suitable students for a tutor) based on their requirements.